core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Signature Encryption Algorithm identifies the algorithm to use for enryption, when messages are protected using the group mode (see {{mess-processing}}).
 This algorithm MAY provide integrity protection.
 This parameter is immutable once the Common Context is established.

-For endpoints that support the group mode and use authenticated encryption, the AEAD algorithm AES-CCM-16-64-128 defined in {{Section 4.2 of I-D.ietf-cose-rfc8152bis-algs}} is mandatory to implement.

 ### Signature Algorithm ## {#ssec-common-context-cs-alg}

 Signature Algorithm identifies the digital signature algorithm used to compute a countersignature on the COSE object (see {{Sections 3.2 and 3.3 of I-D.ietf-cose-countersign}}), when messages are protected using the group mode (see {{mess-processing}}).
 This parameter is immutable once the Common Context is established.

-For endpoints that support the group mode, the EdDSA signature algorithm and the elliptic curve Ed25519 {{RFC8032}} are mandatory to implement.
-If elliptic curve signatures are used, it is RECOMMENDED to implement deterministic signatures with additional randomness as specified in {{I-D.mattsson-cfrg-det-sigs-with-noise}}.

 ### Group Encryption Key ## {#ssec-common-context-group-enc-key}